This article was updated on 9/27/2020

 Garmin Edge 130

-Compact and bright, the Garmin Edge 130 is the perfect race day computer — at least it is for me.
+Compact and bright, the Garmin Edge 130 is the perfect race day computer – just enough info to get you stoked and not lose concentration.
 The Edge 130 has nearly everything you need to navigate your ride, monitor stats, and stay connected with friends all in a small but powerful 33-gram package.
 The 1.8″ display is sharp and easy to read in bright or low-light conditions.
-Designed for riders that desire data in an easily digestible form, it has a claimed 15 hours of battery life between charges.
+The unit has a claimed 15 hours of battery life between charges.
 With GPS, GLONASS and Galileo satellites and an altimeter, you’ll know how far, fast, hard, and high you’ve ridden.
-You can also download courses from the Course Creator feature in Garmin Connect and race in real time against Strava Live Segments.
+You can also download courses from the Course Creator feature in Garmin Connect and race in real-time against Strava Live Segments.
 Heck, if it’s good enough to be Nino Schurter’s go-to race computer, it’s good enough to be yours.

 Sigma ROX GPS 11.0